July 2019 AppSec Intelligence Report: Attack Edition

 - Attack Vectors By Language: SQL Injection attacks were the most common for Java applications in July. .NET applications experienced the highest volume of Command Injection attacks and Node experienced the highest volume of Path Transversal attacks.

-- Geo Location: Attacks originated across the globe in July, with the most attacks originating from North America, specifically the United States.
+- Geo Location: Attacks originated from across the globe in July, with the most attacks originating from North America, specifically the United States.
 Netherlands remained the second most common origin country for the second month in a row.

 CUSTOM CODE ATTACKS